DaveParillo/cisc192-reader/src/chapter11/counting.rst

       .. tb-choice::
          :name: counting_1

+         Which of the following is the best definition of bottom-up design?

          - [x] a method of programming where you write simple "helper" functions that are later incorporated into larger functions